Return Augmented Decision Transformer for Off-Dynamics Reinforcement Learning: Related Work

 \section{Related Work}

-\textbf{Off-dynamics reinforcement learning (RL). } It is a type of domain adaptation problem in RL, drawing on concepts from transfer learning \citep{pan2009survey}.
-The DARC algorithm \citep{eysenbach2020off} addresses this domain adaptation challenge in the online setting by proposing a reward augmentation method that matches the optimal trajectory distribution between the source and target domains.
-Building on this, DARA \citep{liu2022dara} utilizes reward augmentation to supplement a limited target dataset with a larger source dataset.
-Unlike DARC and DARA, which are based on dynamic programming, our work adopts the adaptation setting of DARA and introduces a novel augmentation method tailored for RCSL, specifically focusing on the Decision Transformer.
+Off-dynamics reinforcement learning (RL) is a specialized domain adaptation problem that draws inspiration from broader transfer learning principles \citep{pan2009survey}.
+Numerous algorithms have been proposed to address the discrepancy between source and target environments \citep{niu2022trust, liu2024beyond, xu2024cross, gui2023cross, lyu2024cross, lyu2024odrl}.
+One promising approach involves modifying the reward function in the source domain.
+For instance, the DARC algorithm \citep{eysenbach2020off} addresses this challenge in online settings by employing a reward augmentation method that aligns the optimal trajectory distributions of the source and target domains.
+Building on this, DARA \citep{liu2022dara} uses reward augmentation to supplement a limited target dataset with a larger source dataset in offline scenarios.
+However, a known limitation is that policies learned in the source domain often require an additional imitation learning step to effectively transfer behavior to the target domain \citep{guo2025off}.
+Unlike these dynamic programming-based methods, our work adopts the adaptation setting of DARA but introduces a novel augmentation method specifically designed for Return-Conditioned Supervised Learning (RCSL), with a particular focus on the Decision Transformer.